lightning/bolts/04-onion-routing.md

         return preimage, hash
 }
 ```
-where `child_index` is serialized using big-endian byte order.
+where `child_index` is serialized using big-endian byte order, and `||` denotes
+the concatenation of the left-hand side with the right-hand side.

 The sender will use `amp_child` to derive a child hash for each HTLC it sends
 out, and includes the `child_index` used in the derivation in the final hop's